AkshayJayale/DynamicFormBuilder/example/README.md

    flutter pub get
    flutter run
    ```
+   # Runs the example app on your device or emulator

 This will launch the example app showcasing dynamic UI building capabilities, including:
 - Multi-step forms